e-Sword Screenshots

 which is the primary driving force behind each layout.
 Fortunately there are hundreds

-of possibilities for any such scenario! :-
+of possibilities for any such scenario! :-) Anyway, attached is a screen shot from

 Josh Bond